-Stroke is the second leading cause of death worldwide and the leading cause of death in China.
-1-4 Ischaemic stroke can be further divided into embolic stroke and non-embolic stroke by stroke mechanisms.5 Different stroke subtypes require different strategies for acute management and secondary prevention of stroke.
-Embolic stroke, the most common subtype of ischaemic stroke, caused by brain embolism which can originate from any of several well established potential embolic sources, including cardiogenic embolism (the mitral or aortic valves or the left cardiac chambers, etc), artery-to-artery embolism (proximal cerebral arteries or the aortic arch, etc) and other causes (paradoxical embolism, etc).5
+Stroke is the second leading cause of death worldwide and the leading cause of death in China.^{1-4} Ischaemic stroke can be further divided into embolic stroke and non-embolic stroke by stroke mechanisms.5 Different stroke subtypes require different strategies for acute management and secondary prevention of stroke.6 Embolic stroke, the most common subtype of ischaemic stroke, caused by brain embolism which can originate from any of several well established potential embolic sources, including cardiogenic embolism (the mitral or aortic valves or the left cardiac chambers, etc), artery-to-artery embolism (proximal cerebral arteries or the aortic arch, etc) and other causes (paradoxical embolism, etc).5

-American Heart Association/American Stroke Association guidelines recommend antiplatelettreatmentafternon-cardioembolic ischaemic strokes, and anticoagulant therapy after cardioembolic ischaemic strokes.^{7 8} Although patients receive the recommended therapy, the risk of recurrence remains high.
+American Heart Association/American Stroke Association guidelines recommend antiplatelettreatmentafternon-cardioembolic ischaemic strokes, and anticoagulant therapy after cardioembolic ischaemic strokes.7 8 Although patients receive the recommended therapy, the risk of recurrence remains high.
 Previous studies showed that dual antiplatelet therapy with clopidogrel plus aspirin was more effective than aspirin alone in patients with transient ischaemic attack and ischaemic stroke due to artery-to-artery embolism.9 10 Furthermore, the Aortic Arch Related Cerebral Hazard Trial showed a potential benefit in dual antiplatelet treatment compared with warfarin in patients with embolism of the thoracic aorta.11 Long-term oral anticoagulation is another increasing treatment option for embolic stroke.12 However, concerns regarding extended use of dual antiplatelet or anticoagulant persist due to increased risk of bleeding.
 Therefore, more effective strategies for patients with embolic stroke need to be explored.

 The Shuxuetong injection, a purified extract of leech and earthworm, has been widely and safely used to treat thrombus diseases in clinical practice.5 In view of traditional Chinese medicine, both leech and earthworm have the effects of promoting blood flow, activating meridians and dispersing blood stasis.
 The main components of Shuxuetong are hirudin (a specific thrombin inhibitor) and lumbrokinase (a strong fibrinolytic enzyme); both of them have a substantial effect on improving blood flow.13 Thus, the Shuxuetong injection has been widely used for patients with acute ischaemic stroke.
-However, the effect of Shuxuetong injection for embolic stroke has not been well evaluated in large sample-sized, well-designed randomised clinical trials with clinical end points such as stroke recurrence, bleeding, and so on.
-14
+However, the effect of Shuxuetong injection for embolic stroke has not been well evaluated in large sample-sized, employer(s)) 2020.
+Re-use permitted under CC BY-NC.
+No commercial re-use.
+See rights and permissions.
+Published by